jimsyyap/bugreports/README.md

 # 🛡️ Bug Bounty & Vulnerability Reports

 A curated collection of vulnerability reports and bug bounty submissions I've responsibly disclosed to various organizations.
 Note that sensitive information had been changed or (substituted as) `redacted` as per guidelines of the bug bounty program.

+**Note**: Some of the reports may or may not have been submitted.
+I collect minor bugs looking for ways to chain vulnerabilities with future investigations.

 <!-- ## 📁 Repository Structure -->
 <!---->